SAP-samples/teched2022-DT263/README.md

-# DT 263 - Experience SAP S/4HANA Localization as a Self-Service
+# DT263 - Experience SAP S/4HANA Localization as a Self-Service

 ## Description